 - Applicants whose native language is not English must obtain a score of at least 550 on the paper-based or 80 on the internet-based Test of English as a Foreign Language (TOEFL).
 TOEFL score report for Touro College Graduate Education is 2902.
 This requirement can be waived provided there is alternative evidence of the applicant's proficiency in English.

-- Applicants must submit their Graduate Record Examination (GRE) or Miller Analogies Test (MAT) official test scores, or a nationally-normed equivalent.
+- NY State no longer requires applicants who enroll in our graduate-level teacher education and leadership programs to pass the Graduate Record Examination (GRE) or other nationally normed equivalent admission tests.
+However, standardized test scores for GRE/MAT and CST Multisubject State Certification exam, may be submitted for a holistic review of your application.
 Applicants who present MAT scores will be asked to complete a writing sample administered by Touro.
-It will be another criterion within a candidate's application that each program weighs appropriately.
 Touro's GRE test code is 2902 and MAT test code is 3346.

 Ready to Apply?